chrisvanfossen/chrisvanfossen.github.com/_posts/2013/2013-02-24-linode-vs-digitalocean.md

 Both companies offer a myriad of operating system options both 32-bit and 64-bit.
 Linode still recommends running 32-bit while DigitalOcean doesn’t seem to give any recommendation as to which is better suited.
 As mentioned, I stuck with Ubuntu 12.04 LTS 32-bit just so that all of my servers were the same (I did not leave Linode, I simply moved some of my smaller sites from a Linode 512 to a 512MB Droplet just to give them a shot).
 One thing that struck me as peculiar is that on DigitalOcean I found myself installing packages that I don’t remember installing on Linode, specifically vim and telnet.
 Not a big deal, but caught me off guard as those packages aren’t part of my standard setup scripts.

+## Cores

+From what I’ve read, most reviewers have dismissed the fact that Linode offers 4 cores and DigitalOcean only offers 1.
+Just seems like a no brainer that there’s an advantage by having more cores especially considering that many packages do take advantage of the additional cores (nginx, fastcgi/fpm, memcached).

 ## Scripting

 Keep in mind, I don’t actually use it, but Linode offers StackScripts for automating server builds.
 From what I saw DigitalOcean did not have such a system, but they do have an API (as does Linode).